-In 2000, Pueblo Community Health Center acquired and renovated the 2030 Lake Avenue site to further expand our capacity to provide dental services.
-Primary health care services are also provided through a satellite facility at 328 Avondale Boulevard in the rural community of Avondale; Homeless patients may receive medical care at Posada, a local homeless services center centrally located in downtown Pueblo at 1008 North Grand Avenue.
+In 2000, the organization acquired and renovated the 2030 Lake Avenue site to further expand its capacity for dental services.
+Primary health care services are also provided through a satellite facility at 328 Avondale Boulevard in the rural community of Avondale; homeless patients may receive medical care at the PCHC clinic located in downtown Pueblo at 1008 North Grand Avenue.

 In October 2002, the Park Hill Clinic at 1302 East Fifth Street, in the heart of Pueblo’s most underserved neighborhood, opened its doors.
 Three years later, a patient pharmacy was opened in the lower level of that site.